Fore River Health Impact Assessment

-The Massachusetts Department of Environmental Protection (MassDEP) and the Massachusetts Department of Public Health (MDPH) are collaborating to prepare a health impact assessment (HIA) of a proposed natural gas compressor station in the Town of Weymouth, Massachusetts.
-The station is proposed as part of a private-sector energy infrastructure investment plan and is subject to federal and state approvals, including an air quality permit.
+The Massachusetts Department of Environmental Protection (MassDEP) and the Massachusetts Department of Public Health (MDPH) collaborated to prepare a health impact assessment (HIA) of a proposed natural gas compressor station in the Town of Weymouth, Massachusetts.
+The station was proposed as part of a private-sector energy infrastructure investment plan and is subject to federal and state approvals, including an air quality permit.

-The HIA will be a systematic process to determine:
+The HIA was a systematic process to determine:

 - The potential health effects of a proposed change to the Fore River area

 - What can help create the healthiest outcomes in relation to the proposed changes

 The Metropolitan Area Planning Council (MAPC) facilitated the HIA and the community engagement process that is part of the assessment.
 The HIA was completed in January 2019.
 Click here to view the HIA and related documents.

 MAPC Releases Independent Evaluation of Fore River Health Impact Assessment

 Statement by MAPC Executive Director Marc Draisen

 Today, I am releasing an independent evaluation of the Health Impact Assessment (HIA) regarding the proposal to site a natural gas compressor station in Weymouth, MA.
 The evaluation was conducted by Public Health by Design (PHD), a consulting group with broad expertise in international standards for the conduct of HIAs.
 PHD is based in London, England.

 MAPC completed the HIA in January 2019.
 We hired PHD in October 2019 to assess how MAPC conducted the HIA in comparison to international standards.
 The evaluation was originally to be completed in the spring of 2020, but the review process was delayed by the COVID-19 pandemic.